TheGreatRambler/MariOver/README.md

 4. When you update your switch and `NintendoClients` has updated, run `pip install git+https://github.com/kinnay/NintendoClients.git --upgrade` and run `python generate_console_data.py` again

 # Running
 `uvicorn levelInfoWebserver:app --port 1234` with any port can be used to start the server.

-You should then be able to see view `http://localhost:1234/docs/`.
+Documentation can be found at `http://localhost:1234/docs/`.